Aliases for IL36B Gene

 GeneCards Summary for IL36B Gene

 IL36B (Interleukin 36, Beta) is a Protein Coding gene.
-Among its related pathways are Toll-Like receptor Signaling Pathways.
+Among its related pathways are Immune System and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include cytokine activity and interleukin-1 receptor binding.
 An important paralog of this gene is IL1RN.

 UniProtKB/Swiss-Prot for IL36B Gene